How to interpret graphs and charts boils down to basic analytical skills and the nature of the visualization.

 So what are the insights?

-You still haven’t install the ChartExpo yet?
-Click on link below to install in your favorite tool.
+You still haven’t installed the ChartExpo yet?
+Click on the link below to install your favorite tool.

 How to interpret graphs and charts demands understanding and translating data into meaningful insights.
 Besides, how to interpret charts boils down to two things, namely: